-That will allow you to copy the file to your local computer using scp, as outlined in the next step.
+That will allow you to copy the file to your local machine using scp, as outlined in the next step.

 Copying a tcpdump session for analysis

-Once you’ve finished a capture session with tcpdump, you’re left with a problem.
+Once you’ve finished a capture session with the tcpdump command, you’re left with a problem.
 How do you copy it to the machine running Wireshark for analysis?
 There are a lot of ways, but I think the easiest is with scp.
-Since you’ve already captured packets on a headless machine using SSH, everything you need to use scp is already installed and running.
+Since you’ve already captured network packets on a headless machine using SSH, everything you need to use scp is already installed and running.

 Windows users will have to download pscp, then copy the file to C:\Windows\System32.
 Most Mac and Linux users already have everything they need.